-We run an accredited government program (WDP) that allows people to exchange unpaid labour to pay off the debts created by infringements and fines.
+We run an accredited government program that allows people to gain credit in exchange for work as a way to pay off the debt created by infringements and fines.

 All of our programs are designed to help each participant reach their full potential.
 It’s not enough to help individuals overcome a significant issue.
 We continue to support and nurture them as they forge a new identity in order to help them discover their full potential.
 We want them to find an enjoyable place in the world again where they can thrive.
 Participants learn how to operate in the world and how to make their dreams a reality.

-We do not see those who choose to participate in our programs as clients or patients, instead we employ a collaborative approach and specifically pick non-judgmental and empathetic staff who support each participant’s evolution to a better self, rather than practitioners who just run processes.
+We do not see those who choose to participate in our programs as clients or patients, instead we employ a collaborative approach and specifically pick non-judgmental and empathetic staff who support the evolution to a better self, rather than practitioners who just run processes.

 All programs are limited to 16 participants or less.
-As funding allows, we aim to maintain a ratio of 1 qualified and expereinced staff member per 4 participants or less (when we have placement students); so that people get the most out of our programs and never feel like a number.
+As funding allows, we aim to maintain a ratio of 1 staff member per 4 participants or less so that people get the most out of our programs and never feel like a number.